SteveLim99/byenance/README.md

 ```
 $ docker-compose up
 ```
-5. You can access the web-application at http://localhost:3000/
+5. You can access the web-application at http://localhost:3000/.
+It should be noted that the first time set up takes a little bit of time as it fetches and inserts a bulk of the historical data into the database instance.
 6. Removing the containers
 ```
 $ docker-compose down